dawaaiman/dawaai-frontend/README.md

 # Dawaai Frontend
-A simple medicine search UI for initial demo.
+This is the GitHub-ready frontend for Dawaai.com, a global medicine search engine.